by Alice Von Kannon

 Thank God the line of Georges ended.

-Being a Tory at heart, Heyer probably liked that famous poem.
+Being, I suspect, a Tory at heart, Heyer probably liked that famous poem.

 So, considering how many of her books in this period of the 1920s were set in the 18th century, the additional references to slang of that period make sense, beyond simply an intellectual exercise to date a particular word.
 However, you can’t look at the edges and ignore the centerpiece.
 This dictionary is built around the Egan/Grose of 1823, which points to what was coming – Regency Buck, her first Regency, published in 1935.
-These were the connections that hit me when I opened the book for the first time.

 There’s also no question that, if you’re going to do Regency language, a copy of Francis Grose would be an essential tool.
 I’m no Georgette Heyer and I’ve got four copies of it, along with an entire shelf of other, related works.
-Both biographies of Heyer mention her treasured two-volume leather edition of Life in London, the other Regency-speak essential.
+Both biographies of Heyer mention her treasured two-volume leather edition of Egan's Life in London, the other Regency-speak essential.
 In fact, they’re like bookends.
 I find it interesting that, in my dictionary, there’s a pencil note beside the entry for “uncle,” to “See Pierce Egan’s Life in London,” with edition and page noted.
-The two works are just inseparable.
+The two works are inseparable.
 Even within the pages of Life in London, Egan urges his faithful readers to lay hands on a slang dictionary.
 They just won’t get the gags otherwise.

 Jennifer Kloester is the ultimate source for all things Heyer, and her kind help to me is noted at the end of this article.
-According to Ms. Kloester, there was no version at all of the Francis Grose Dictionary of the Vulgar Tongue listed in the catalog of Heyer’s personal research library when she died.
+According to Ms. Kloester, there was no version of the Francis Grose Dictionary of the Vulgar Tongue listed in the catalog of Heyer’s personal research library when she died.
 And I quite simply find it hard to believe that she didn’t own one.

 Heyer also had her own personally compiled notebooks of slang, something I’d give a lot to see.
 Over the years she notated any interesting word or phrase she came across, quite often failing to note where she’d gotten it.
-This wasn’t for publication, nor was it a research paper.
+This wasn’t for publication.
 Again, I’m no Georgette Heyer, but I’ve got a personal dictionary myself, on my computer.
 At this point, it’s so long and so tangled I’ve promised myself to take a couple of days and reformat it, at least organizing by subject, with some sort of master key.
 When I stumble across some incredibly colorful verbiage, from “Don’t come the cowboy with me, Sonny Jim!” to “yopping on” for talking too much, or “duds” for clothes in Dorset, a word that obviously migrated into the American West, I’m always going to write it down.
 This doesn’t make the Grose dictionary any the less a necessity to me, and I don’t believe it would to any other serious author writing Regency dialog.

 It should be remembered that writers like Heyer, and there are few, didn’t get all their authentic period language by lifting out of a couple of dictionaries.
 She made herself conversant with the vast scope of Regency speech to be found in total immersion, reading the novels and journals and newspapers of the period.
 She was lucky in being British, for so much of the idiom and slang of her own period was a survivor of an earlier time.
 This is easy to see in the speech of Bertie Wooster in any P.G.
 Wodehouse Jeeves & Wooster or Drones Club story.
-He was a contemporary of Heyer’s, and much of the sparkling chatter of Heyer's characters like Freddy Standen and Ferdy Fakenham just reeks of Wodehouse, particularly in its rhythm.
+Wodehouse was a contemporary of Heyer’s, and much of the sparkling chatter of Heyer's characters like Freddy Standen and Ferdy Fakenham just reeks of Wodehouse, particularly in its rhythm.
 But phrases like “he’s a complete hand,” a Heyer favorite, don’t appear in Grose or Egan; they were common idioms of Britain then and now, because in Britspeak, common idioms tend to have a very long shelf life.

 In the end, it seems clear that Georgette Heyer valued three things in her work; historical accuracy, a nice bit of humor, and felicity of language.
 The slang was a big part of all of these, part of the fun of writing for her.
 She adored the English language.